z04a-dev/cpuz16/README.md

 - ins (16 bit) <- instruction counter
 - stack (512 x 16 bit)
 - stack pointer (points to next available cell)
+- IP <- instruction pointer (what will be executed)

+## RAM
+RAM size is 65535 bytes, at the end of which 512 bytes are allocated to stack

 ## instructions
+- mov where, what <- put something from what to where
 - jmp where <- jumps at label
 - nop <- do nothing
 - add what, howmuch <- add howmuch to what